 The Institute for Solid State Physics (ISSP) was established in 1957 as a national joint research institute at the University of Tokyo to promote condensed matter physics and materials science research in Japan.
 In 2010, ISSP was granted a license to operate as a joint research center and act as a center of excellence in condensed matter physics and materials science.
 Since its inception, Research, Human Capability Development, and Joint Usage are the core axes of our activities.

-To lead the cutting-edge research in the studies of the physical properties of materials.
+To lead the cutting-edge research in the fields of condensed matter physics and materials science

 - To develop medium- and large-scale state-of-the-art research equipment for opening or advancing new research fields.

 - As a Joint Usage / Research center, develop new fields of academic research based on ideas colleceted from a broad research community.

 - Promote prominent young scholars and personnel exchange.